rabbitmq/rabbitmq-website/site/production-checklist.md

 20K * 6 kiB * 110% * 8 = 20000 * 6000 * 1.1 * 8 = 1.056 (gigabit/second)
 </pre>

-With the above inputs, cluster nodes must have network links with throughput of 1.056 gigabit per second.
+With the above inputs, cluster nodes must have network links with throughput of at least 1.056 gigabit per second.

+This formula **is a rule of thumb** and does not consider protocol- or workload-specific nuances.

 ## <a id="clustering" class="anchor" href="#clustering">Clustering Considerations</a>